BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 A memory region may be mapped into multiple PDs; the mapping addresses for each PD may be different.
-A memory region can also be mapped multiple times into the same PD (for example, with different caching attributes), the address of such multiple mappings must be different. **FIXME[Chris]: a clarification why VA of multiple mappings must be different would be helpful here.
+A memory region can also be mapped multiple times into the same PD (for example, with different caching attributes).
+Mappings (of the same or different regions) must not overlap. **FIXME[Chris]: a clarification why VA of multiple mappings must be different would be helpful here.
 An example would also be good.
-A scenario I can think of is [Read-Copy-Update](https://en.wikipedia.org/wiki/Read-copy-update) but unsure if it applies here**
+A scenario I can think of is [Read-Copy-Update](https://en.wikipedia.org/wiki/Read-copy-update) but unsure if it applies here.
+[Gernot:] Because you can use the same VA only for one thing, not two?**

 A memory region may also be *attached* to a communication channel (see below), irrespective of whether the region is mapped into any PD or not.
 Such